currinjs/CurrinJS/aio/content/guide/template-syntax.md

 ### HTML attribute vs. DOM property

-The distinction between an HTML attribute and a DOM property is crucial to understanding how Angular binding works.
+The distinction between an HTML attribute and a DOM property is crucial to understanding how Currin binding works.

 **Attributes are defined by HTML.
 Properties are defined by the DOM (Document Object Model).**